 It’s a fair assumption.
 But here’s the reality check.
-The HRMC treat your estate as an expat differently from your income.
+The HMRC treat your estate as an expat differently from your income.

-… As a British expat, unless you’ve persuaded the HRMC that your “country of domicile” is not the UK, it is likely that you will be faced by IHT.
+… As a British expat, unless you’ve persuaded the HMRC that your “country of domicile” is not the UK, it is likely that you will be faced by IHT.

 Remember: “country of domicile” is a complicated tax term – it doesn’t mean simply the country where you currently live and work abroad.

 The demands of UK inheritance tax are likely to intensify in coming years.
 That’s because IHT is a growing earner for the UK government.
 It pulled in over £5bn last tax year.
 And this tax year, a record £6.5bn is expected.
 Another good reason to tackle your IHT position is the possibility of a new political regime thanks to Brexit.
 For some, the real danger of poor IHT planning is “Labour threatening to tax inherited wealth even more spitefully if it ever seizes power.” (thisismoney.com)

 Get real with your IHT, get planning and get some professional advice!

 How do I reduce my UK Inheritance Tax?